powersa/JimBrau/slides.md

-## But...
+## And...
 There was his familial relationship with a current member.

 ## **AGAINST OUR BETTER JUDGMENT**
 **we decided not to take him on as a full Middlebrow member.
 We made a mistake that day.
-Below we imagine how Middlebrow might have looked if we'd gotten it right...**
+Let's imagine how Middlebrow might have looked if we'd gotten it right...**